EU AI Act Compliance Checklist for CTOs and CIOs

 - Report serious incidents to the relevant market surveillance authority within the required timeframe

-- Stay current with regulatory guidance — the AI Office, AI Board, and national authorities will issue implementing acts, standards, and codes of practice throughout 2025-2027
+- Stay current with regulatory guidance — the AI Office, AI Board, and national authorities will continue to issue implementing acts, standards, and codes of practice in the run-up to the 2027 and 2028 high-risk dates, and the Article 6(5) classification guidelines are still in draft

 - Conduct periodic internal audits of your AI systems against the regulation's requirements